 The biggest benefit you receive when your record has been sealed or expunged under Florida law may be the legal ability to deny the arrest ever occurred.
-However, there are a few denial rule exceptions to this ability.
+However, there are a few denial rule exceptions that you must know.

 When You Have to Disclose Your Expunged or Sealed Arrest

 There are several exceptions to the denial rule that you must follow.
 These generally involve employment with state agencies or entities contracted with the state that directly deal with children, the elderly, or the mentally or physically handicapped.
-It also involves anything that can be considered “caregiver.”
+It also involves anything that can be considered “caregiver” or a position of “trust.”

 Let’s first take a look at the deniability benefit you receive once your record has been sealed or expunged.